 He can be contacted at lunchtime at any of a number of clubs in Canberra.

-Christine Salins is a full-time food, wine and travel writer based in Canberra.
+Christine Salins is a full-time food, wine and travel writer based in Queensland.

-Growing up in a Public Service family in north Queensland, Christine was writing and dreaming about food and faraway places even as a child.
+Growing up in a Public Service family, Christine was writing and dreaming about food and faraway places even as a child.